 The paint will dry quickly, probably just a few minutes.
 Once it’s dry to the touch you can begin the next step

-The other application method you could use is the squeegee method which is great if you have a large amount of rock chips in a small area.
+The other application method you could use is the squeegee method which is great if you have a large number of rock chips in a small area.
 Pour a few drops of paint on to the affected area and use the supplied soft rubber squeegee to work the product into the chips.
 You don’t need to be too precise.
-If you can still see some chips you can dab them directly with the paint brush.
+If you can still see some chips you can dab them directly with the paintbrush.
 Allow to dry.

 Use the damp cloth to moisten the area and allow the product to dissolve the access paint.
 You can also apply over the chips.
 Wipe the area gently and the access paint will come away.
 Use a separate microfiber cloth to clean up the area.

 Don’t use too much pressure or you will remove the paint that covers the chip.